Advice levels

 Australians in need of consular assistance should contact the Australian Government 24-hour Consular Emergency Centre:

 Russian military action in Ukraine has severely limited our ability to provide consular assistance to Australians.
-It will not always be possible for the Australian Government to assist you, and Australians should not expect increased consular support.
+It will not always be possible for the Australian Government to assist you.
 The Australian Government will not be able to evacuate you from Ukraine.

 For all visa enquiries, see the Ukraine page on the Department of Home Affairs website.